Ravens beat Saints 17-14 for 18th straight preseason win

 THOMAS WITH TEAM

 Saints receiver Michael Thomas was at the game wearing a boot.
 Thomas is recovering from surgery in June for a high ankle sprain.
-Coach Sean Payton said on the eve of the first practice of training camp that it was disappointing to be without Thomas, and that the procedure should have happened earlier.
+Payton said on the eve of the first practice of training camp that it was disappointing to be without Thomas, and that the procedure should have happened earlier.

+“He’s excited to be around these guys, and we’re excited to have him around these guys,” Payton said Saturday.
+“But it wasn’t this big kumbaya moment or anything like that.”

 INJURY REPORT

-Ravens OL Bradley Bozeman went down with an ankle injury in the first half, and LB Kristian Welch had a shoulder stinger later.
+Ravens OL Bradley Bozeman went down with what Harbaugh called a minor ankle sprain, and LB Kristian Welch had a shoulder stinger later.
 Saints DE Tanoh Kpassagnon appeared shaken up in the second quarter but was able to walk off the field easily.

 UP NEXT